rust-lang/book/src/ch07-02-defining-modules-to-control-scope-and-privacy.md

 - **Paths to code in modules**: Once a module is part of your crate, you can refer to code in that module from anywhere else in that same crate, as long as the privacy rules allow, using the path to the code.
-For example, an `Asparagus` type in the garden vegetables module would be found at `crate::garden::vegetables::Asparagus`.
+For example, an `Asparagus` type in the garden vegetables module can be found at `crate::garden::vegetables::Asparagus`.
 - **Private vs public**: Code within a module is private from its parent modules by default.
 To make a module public, declare it with `pub mod` instead of `mod`.
 To make items within a public module public as well, use `pub` before their declarations.
-- **The `use` keyword**: Within a scope, the `use` keyword creates shortcuts to items to reduce repetition of long paths.
+- **The `use` keyword**: Within a scope, the `use` keyword creates shortcuts to items to reduce the repetition of long paths.
 In any scope that can refer to `crate::garden::vegetables::Asparagus`, you can create a shortcut with `use crate::garden::vegetables::Asparagus;` and from then on you only need to write `Asparagus` to make use of that type in the scope.